 A) The Collections API is a set of classes and interfaces that support operations on the collection of objects.

 A) If we want to receive objects one by one from the Collection then we should use Cursor in Java.

 6) How many Cursors are there in Java?

 A) There are three cursors available in Java.
 They are:

 3) List Iterator.

-7) What is an Iterator in Java?
+7) What is an Iterator?

 A) The Iterator interface is used to step through the elements of a Collection.
 Iterators let you process each element of a collection.
 Iterators are a generic way to go through all the elements of a collection no matter how it is organized.
 An iterator is an interface implemented a different way for every Collection.

 8) How do you traverse through a collection using its Iterators?